earthly/website/blog/_posts/2023-04-09-python-data-classes.md

     classes: list = []
 ~~~

-Data classes *do not* allow you to define mutable defaults.
+Luckily, data classes *do not* allow you to define mutable defaults such as lists and dictionaries.
 And you'll get a `ValueError`:

 ~~~{ caption="Output"}
 Traceback (most recent call last):